Bharath-G-153/Keras-to-ONNX-Conversion/README.md

 # Tensorflow-to-ONNX-Conversion
 Conversion Pytorch/Keras/Tensorflow into ONNX model format using tflite(sparse) conversion.
-Here we are using the tensorflow lite to convert the following tflite model into onnx model format and then
+Here we are using the tensorflow lite to convert the following tflite model into onnx model format and then use the following model in Unity.

 ## About the project

 First the following model is created using Python and then the Python inference is being used to convert the following into the required